Vdara: Features

 Vdara is a non-gaming and non-smoking hotel.
 The crescent-shaped 57-story tower includes 1,495 suites, ranging in size from 582 to 1447 sqft.

 The property originated as a condo hotel, giving owners the option to participate in a rental program to lease their condos as hotel rooms when they are not residing there.
 However, due to poor economic conditions brought on by the Great Recession, MGM converted 1,350 units into regular hotel rooms, leaving approximately 150 as residential units.
 Condo closings began in March 2010.

 Artwork is incorporated into Vdara's interior and exterior design.
 Nancy Rubin's 57 by 75 ft sculpture Big Edge, made of various boats, is displayed outside the entrance of the hotel.
 It features approximately 200 canoes, catamarans, kayaks, paddle boats, rowboats, and surfboards held together with stainless steel wire cable.
 The sculpture is meant to resemble a blooming flower.
 A large painting by Frank Stella hangs above the registration desk in the lobby.

 Vdara includes an 18000 sqft two-story spa and salon, and a 40000 sqft pool area.
 Abbey Beach, a dayclub pool event targeted at a gay clientele, operated during 2010.
-The Bellagio resort, located directly north of Vdara, connects to the hotel via a covered walkway.
+An interior walkway connects Vdara with the adjacent Bellagio and Cosmopolitan resorts.

 Vdara opened with 10000 sqft of meeting space, and one full-service restaurant, Silk Road, which served Mediterranean food.
 It was designed by Karim Rashid.
 Market Cafe Vdara, a small grocery store also serving sandwiches and pastries, opened in March 2011.
 Silk Road closed simultaneously, due to lack of demand.
 In 2013, part of the former restaurant was converted into meeting and event space, with a Starbucks taking up the remainder.
 Two years later, Vdara opened a bar, Vice Versa, in its lobby.
 It serves food, and includes indoor and outdoor seating which overlooks CityCenter.

 In 2017, Vdara debuted autonomous robots capable of delivering certain room-service items.

-Solar convergence
+Solar glare

 In 2010, it was established that the tower's south side, with its reflective surface and concave design, can act as a collecting mirror.
 The reflected rays of the sun create dangerous conditions of extremely high temperature at the pool deck.
-Hotel employees and news outlets referred to the phenomenon as the "death ray," while management preferred the term "solar convergence".
+Hotel employees and news outlets referred to the phenomenon as the "death ray", while management preferred the term "solar convergence".

 MGM and contractors became aware of the problem in 2008.
 Vdara management considered various solutions but the challenge in overcoming the structural design problem is that the sun and its reflection are targets that constantly move during the day and as every season progresses.
 Management installed large blue umbrellas over the pool deck to protect bathers, while the hotel's glass exterior has been covered with non-reflective film.

 Viñoly also designed the "Walkie-Talkie" skyscraper in London, opened in 2014, which has been dubbed the "Walkie-Scorchie" and "Fryscraper" due to a similar, sun-reflecting and scorching problem.